LydiaCodes22/theCruiseShip/README.md

 # The Cruise Ship

 ## Introduction to the project
-In this project I used Test Driven Development to build objects which gave a virtual cruise ship the functions of docking, sailing at various ports.
+In this project I used Test Driven Development to build objects which gave a virtual cruise ship the functions of docking at and sailing to various ports.

 ## Concepts
 - Domain Modelling